bcowgill/frontend-test/README.md

 1. Display loading states when the product detail and search suggestions are being fetched.
 2. Make sure the application is fully keyboard-accessible.
-3. The application currently doesn't account for errors when fetching (response failures, request timeouts etc.), how could this be handled within the application?
+DONE 3.
+The application currently doesn't account for errors when fetching (response failures, request timeouts etc.), how could this be handled within the application?

 ## Your Solution